An Overview of Testing Options for dbt (data build tool)

 Conclusion

 Getting started with dbt testing is simple thanks to the predefined generic dbt tests found within dbt Core and the additional generic tests found in dbt-utils and dbt-expectations.
 In addition to these juggernauts of the dbt community other organizations in the dbt community have contributed a additional generic tests, tools to improve dbt development, libraries that can help with validation and governance before releasing code to production and tools that can improve data quality observability.
+If you are using dbt cloud or dbt core you may be interested in reading more about dbt alternatives such as Datacoves which falls under the managed dbt core solutions.

 Looking for an enterprise data platform?